AoTTG-2/Aottg2-Unity4/README.md

 3. In Unity, right click on the "MainAssets" folder and click "Build asset bundle from selection - Track dependencies"
 4. Save as MainAssets.unity3d to the Aottg2/Aottg2_Data folder, and overwrite the file when prompted.
 5. The Aottg2/Aottg2_Data/MainAssets.unity3d file should now be updated and ready to play

-### Privacy
-1. By default, github exposes your username and github email address when you make commits and push changes.
-2. To block any commits that exposes public email, follow this guide: https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/managing-email-preferences/blocking-command-line-pushes-that-expose-your-personal-email-address
-3. After this, you need to update your git config email to use a private no-reply one.
-Follow this guide to do this: https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/managing-email-preferences/setting-your-commit-email-address